implexa/implexa/memory-bank/activeContext.md

 - All 30 unit tests now pass successfully
 - Eliminated reliance on unimplemented placeholder methods
 - Established a clear branch naming convention for different revisions

-## Previous Task: March 5, 2025
-Error Handling Fixed in Implexa Project

-We identified and fixed type annotation issues in several database-related files:
-- Fixed workflow.rs to include explicit type annotations for return values
-- Fixed file.rs to include explicit type annotations for return values
-- Fixed approval.rs to include explicit type annotations for return values
-- Fixed manufacturer_part.rs to include explicit type annotations for return values
-- Fixed property.rs to include explicit type annotations for return values
-- Fixed relationship.rs to include explicit type annotations for return values
-- Fixed revision.rs to include explicit type annotations for return values
-- Fixed part.rs to include explicit type annotations for return values
-- Fixed a duplicate SchemaVersion insertion in schema.rs that was causing unique constraint violations

-All type annotation issues have been resolved, and the code now compiles successfully.
-The unit tests are now able to run, revealing some foreign key constraint failures that would need to be addressed separately.

-## Error Handling Refactoring Progress

-### 1. Issues Addressed
-- Identified and resolved issues with error type conversion between different error types
-- Fixed issues with multiple mutable borrows in the ConnectionManager
-- Resolved type mismatches between `&Transaction` and `&mut Connection`
-- Addressed inconsistent mutability requirements across manager structs

-### 2. Implementation Progress
-- Modified the `ConnectionManager` to use generic error types instead of hardcoded `rusqlite::Error`
-- Added `DatabaseError::GitBackend` variant to allow conversion from `GitBackendError`
-- Fixed lifetime issue in `git_backend.rs` with the `create_branch` method
-- Updated multiple methods in `part_management.rs` to use explicit generic type parameters
-- Started updating the `workflow.rs` file with explicit type annotations
-- Fixed syntax and indentation issues in the code

-### 3. Implementation Details
-- Used generic type parameters for error handling in ConnectionManager
-- Modified methods to explicitly specify error types in transaction blocks
-- Improved error conversion between different error types in the system
-- Fixed lifetime issues in the Git backend by implementing direct methods instead of calling through handlers

-### 4. Benefits Achieved
-- More flexible error handling with generic error types
-- Clearer error type conversion paths
-- Improved type inference with explicit type annotations
-- Fixed lifetime issues in Git backend operations